 Sr. No. On the completion of the course Students willbe able to: CO-1 Get well equipped with the concepts and functional aspects of various types services like venture capital, financing, factoring available in our country.
 CO-2 Acquire the skills necessary to participate in managing a financial services company.
 Theycome to know about concepts and role of NBFCs, depository system etc. CO-3 Know about financial products, services, and strategies offered by the variety offinancial services institutions.
 CO-4 Get the knowledge about financial services component industries namely insurance, banking, securities, real estate and their financial planning.

 FINANCIAL MANAGEMENT PGDFS-203

-Total teaching Hours: 60
+Credit hours per week: 4 Total teaching Hours: 60 Maximum Marks: 100 Internal Assessment: 25 Theory: 75

-Maximum Marks: 50

-Internal Assessment: 13